aimms/how-to/Articles/375/375-library-function-procedure.rst

         ...
     endif ;

-These are both use cases of old style error handling.
+Both line 1 and line 3-5, are use cases of old-style error handling.

+Line 1 is the allowed exception for side effects.
+It is allowed if the assignment doesn't bind any indices.

 A better way of :doc:`error handling is introduced here <../191/191-handle-errors-and-warnings>`.

 The use of procedures in expressions is not needed, as status information can be passed in output arguments.

-A good practice is to avoid the use of procedures in expressions; this permits the reader of a procedure to easily distinguish between procedure calls and function calls; procedure calls are not part of an expression.
+A good practice is to avoid the use of procedures in expressions; this permits the reader of a body of a procedure or function to easily distinguish between procedure calls and function calls; procedure calls are not part of an expression and avoid side effects altogether.